nielsvoss/breachmod/README.md

     "give_helmets": true
   },
   "gameplay": {
+    // If true, arrows will instantly kill their targets.
+    // It is recommended to leave this enabled, as it is one of the core characteristics of the game.
+    "arrows_instant_kill": true,
     // If true, players will always be at max hunger, but their saturation will not contribute to their regeneration.
     // Players will still regenerate (assuming "disable_natural_regeneration" is false), but at a slow rate.
     "disable_hunger": true,